Sneak Peek: The three most common Amazon interview questions. Tell me about a time when...

 Applicants can expect to be asked a set of questions commonly referred to as behavioral interview questions.

-Amazon puts an enormous emphasis on these questions as they strive to find candidates that will fit in with the company culture.
-Amazon relies much more on these questions than other FAANG companies like Apple or Facebook, where technical skills are generally weighed more heavily.
+Amazon relies much more on these questions than other FAANG companies like Apple or Facebook, where technical skills are generally weighed more heavily in product manager interviews.

 "I'd rather interview 50 people and not hire anyone than hire the wrong person." - Jeff Bezos, Founder and Former CEO, Amazon